Built-ins

 animate elapsed:num

-event handler is called when an animation frame is available.
+The animate event handler is called when an animation frame is available.

 This means that the handler will be called typically 60 times in a second, but it will